 - Treatment of naturally occurring contaminants including radon and arsenic.

 Claims can be made on developments, regeneration projects, fit-outs, refurbishments and any other related project.
-Whilst generally focussed at businesses in the construction sector, it could just as easily apply to any business that has carried out any of these activities on a one-off basis on their office or warehouse for example over the past few years.
+Whilst generally focused at businesses in the construction sector, it could just as easily apply to any business that has carried out any of these activities on a one-off basis on their office or warehouse for example over the past few years.